What Is Eyelid Surgery?

 *Results may vary.

 If you are interested in cosmetic eyelid surgery, Dr. Miguel Delgado—our experienced plastic surgeon—is prepared to develop a unique treatment plan to get the results you desire.
-Our practice is dedicated to prepare our patients for the best surgical outcome possible.
-Post-operative care is also a vital part of any procedure, and patients often arrange for follow-up visits at either our San Francisco or Marin County Office.
+Our practice is dedicated to preparing our patients for the best surgical outcome possible.
+Post-operative care is also a vital part of any procedure, and patients often arrange for follow-up visits at either our San Francisco or Marin County office.